forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

    - average block times (since genesis, in a day, in an hour, in a minute)
 - `distribution` to parse the `x/distribution` data
 - `gov` to parse the `x/gox` data
+- `messages` to parse the various messages inside a separate table
 - `mint` to parse the `x/mint` data
 - `modules` to get the list of enabled modules inside BDJuno
 - `pricefeed` to get the token prices